doubleedesign/fey-factor/README.md

 #### Generating resolver skeletons

-I have also created a script to generate skeletons/templates for resolvers based on the generated schema and likely function names. (**Note:** This overwrites any existing resolvers in the `./src/resolvers` folder, so is really an initial dev tool that will stop being used once the resolvers are fleshed out.)
+I have also created a script to generate skeletons/templates for resolvers based on the generated schema and likely function names.

+It skips any types that already have a resolver file, so it can be run when adding new types without overwriting existing resolvers.

+**Note:** It also intentionally skips types from a manually set list - see `generate-resolver-skeleton.ts` to see and adjust this list if needed.

 ```bash
 npm run generate:resolvers
 ```